sanguisorba/iic-osic-wsl/README.md

 * WSL2
 * Ubuntu WSL (Latest or LTS 22)

-Not tested for *vanila* Ubuntu on VM or real PC.
+Not tested for *vanila* Ubuntu on a virtual machine or a real PC.

 # Setup